 - 4.09 Evaluation of Board and Management.
 The Committee may oversee the evaluation of the Board and management.

 - 4.10 Corporate Governance Recommendations.
-The Committee may make recommendations to the Board regarding corporate governance matters, including, but not limited to, the Company’s certificate of incorporation, bylaws, this Charter and the charters of the Company’s other committees.
+The Committee may make recommendations to the Board regarding corporate governance matters, including, but not limited to, the Company’s certificate of incorporation and, bylaws, the purpose and responsibilities of each of the Board’s committees, including as set forth in their charters, and the size and composition of the Board and its committees.

 - 4.11 Development of Corporate Governance Guidelines.
 The Committee shall be responsible to develop and recommend to the Board a set of Corporate Governance Guidelines applicable to the Company, shall review such governing guidelines annually, and make such periodic recommendations for change as the Committee, in its discretion, deems appropriate.